-The school is part of the 7th-day Adventist educational system, and as such one of our goals is to help students grow spiritually.
-In view of this goal, we consider it important for the student toattend the worship programs organized by Villa Aurora and the church.
+The school is a part of the Seventh-day Adventist educational system, and as such one of our goals is to help students grow spiritually.
+In view of this goal, we consider it important for the student to attend the worship programs organized by Villa Aurora and the church:

-- A brief morning worship is held every morning at 8:50 am.
-Your presence is required and important as this time is also used to share information and announcements.
-Announces made during this time won't be repeated, if students are absent, it will be their responsibility to get the information from their fellow classmates. - Monday evening worship at 7:45 pm and Vespers are also required.
-Attendance will be taken at these at these worships.
+- A brief morning worship is held every morning according to the weekly schedule.
+Your presence is required as this time is also used to share important information and announcements.
+Announcements made during this time won't be repeated.
+If a student is absent, it is their responsibility to obtain the information from their fellow classmates.